-As we explained in [1] the abundance of color singlet gravitinos cannot be determined from first principles, but one can plausibly assume their abundance in first approximation to be given by the average DM density inside galaxies.
+As we explained in [1] the abundance of color singlet gravitinos cannot be determined from first principles, since they were never in thermal equilibrium due to their extremely small annihilation cross section, but one can plausibly assume that first, there is an equal number of positively and negatively charged gravitinos so that the Universe is on average electrically neutral and second, their abundance in first approximation is given by the average DM density inside galaxies.
 From the number given in [14] it then follows that, if DM were entirely made out of nearly Planck mass particles, this would amount to $\sim 3 \cdot 10^{-13}$ particles per cubic meter within our solar system.
-Nevertheless, a more accurate estimation of flux rates is hampered by important uncertainties, for instance possible inhomogeneities in the DM distribution within galaxies or stellar systems (where the gravitational attraction of the central star could lead to a local enhancement or depletion of such particles [15]).
-The velocity distribution is expected to be centered around the values $10^{-4} \leq \beta \leq 10^{-2}$ .
-Indeed, from the virial theorem we expect the velocity of these particles to be $\sim 30 \text{ km} \cdot \text{s}^{-1}$ if they are bound to the Solar System, and $\sim 300 \text{ km} \cdot \text{s}^{-1}$ if they are bound to our Galaxy.
-However, there could be considerable deviations from these numbers.
+Notwithstanding, a more accurate estimation of flux rates is hampered by important uncertainties, for instance possible inhomogeneities in the DM distribution within galaxies or stellar systems (where the gravitational attraction of the central star could lead to a local enhancement or depletion of such particles [15]).
+The velocity distribution is expected to be centered around the values $10^{-4} \lesssim \beta \lesssim 10^{-2}$.
+Indeed, from the virial theorem we expect the velocity of these particles in the vicinity of